 The Ultimate One Week Botswana Travel Itinerary | 2026

 Botswana was the biggest surprise of my Africa backpacking trip.
-It was a sudden change of pace as I crossed over the border from Zimbabwe.
+The start of my Botswana travel itinerary was a sudden change of pace as I crossed the border from Zimbabwe.
 Instantly, things felt wilder, yet calmer as I entered through the desolate Kazungula border for the first time.
-A lone taxi driver welcomed me into the country, and seeing no other option, I hopped into his car not even bothering to ask for the price.
-I had a feeling I’d be gratuitously overcharged, but to my surprise, I was dropped off at my accommodation half an hour later for a very reasonable sum.
+A lone taxi driver welcomed me into the country.
+Seeing no other option, I hopped into his car not even bothering to ask for the price.
+I had a feeling I’d be gratuitously overcharged.
+To my surprise, I was dropped off at my accommodation half an hour later for a very reasonable sum.

 After countless hours wasted haggling and trying to avoid getting scammed throughout East Africa, Botswana was a stark contrast.
 The people were lovely, welcoming, and always offered a helping hand.
 The relationship that Botswana’s people have with the wildlife was also a breath of fresh air.
 Of all the countries I’ve been to, the safari experience in Botswana was the most immersive, yet also the most responsible.

 Botswana came with its fair share of challenges, of course.
 The biggest thing to take into account is the infrastructure, or lack thereof.
 One could spend hours on the side of the road waiting for a vehicle to pass by, trusting only the word of the local farmers passing by that there will indeed be a minibus coming.
-I even got hitchhiking lessons from the locals who saw my “thumbs up” method and told me I needed to wave downwards instead, as well as put on an Oscar-worthy performance of looking like a weary traveler.
+I even got hitchhiking lessons from the locals.
+They saw my stereotypical “thumbs up” method and told me I needed to wave downwards instead.
+For added flair, put on an Oscar-worthy performance of looking like a weary traveler.
 Not much acting was needed on my part, to be fair.

 This is the itinerary that I would recommend for a backpacker traveling to Botswana.